tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 	</body>
 	</html>

 Here, we make use of Django's template language to present the data using `if` and `for` control statements.
-Within the `<body>` of the page, we test to see if `categories` - the name of the context variable containing our list - actually contains any categories (`{% if categories %}`).
+Within the `<body>` of the page, we test to see if `categories` - the name of the context variable containing our list of (a maximum of ) five categories - actually contains any categories (`{% if categories %}`).

 If so, we proceed to construct an unordered HTML list (within the `<ul>` tags).
 The `for` loop (`{% for category in categories %}`) then iterates through the list of results, and outputs each category's name (`{{ category.name }})` within a pair of `<li>` tags to indicate a list element.

 If no categories exist, a message is displayed instead indicating that no categories are present.

-As the example shows in Django's template language, all commands are enclosed within the tags `{%` and `%}`, while variables are referenced within `{{` and `}}` brackets.
+As the example shows in Django's template language, all commands are enclosed within the tags `{%` and `%}`, while variables whose values are to be placed in the page are referenced within `{{` and `}}` brackets.

-If you now visit Rango's homepage at `<http://127.0.0.1:8000/rango/>`, you should see a list of categories underneath the page title just like in the [figure below](#figch6-rango-categories-index).
+If you now save the template and refresh Rango's homepage at `http://127.0.0.1:8000/rango/`, you should see a list of categories underneath the page title and your bold message, just like in the [figure below](#figch6-rango-categories-index).

 {id="fig-ch6-rango-categories-index"}
 ![The Rango homepage - now dynamically generated - showing a list of categories.](images/ch6-rango-categories-index.png)